Adrien Broner Hit With Restraining Order Over Caldwell Threat

 After witnessing Broner’s video, the judge agreed with Caldwell, and the temporary order was granted.
 Now, both Broner and Caldwell are not allowed to post derogatory comments about each other on social media.
 A hearing is set on April 1, and on that day the judge will decide if the order should be extended.

-Earlier this week, the openly gay Orange is the New Black star Lea DeLaria had a few things to say about Adrien Broner’s video.
+Earlier this week, openly gay Orange is the New Black star Lea DeLaria had a few things to say about Adrien Broner’s video.
 DeLaria said she felt Broner should be charged with a crime for making violent threats against gays.

 “How do I feel about someone using those kind of slurs?
 I have a bigger issue with anybody who’s threatening gay people with violence simply for being themselves,” DeLaria said, according to TMZ.
 “Freedom of speech comes with responsibility… You should not be allowed to incite people to violence against other people.”